Food is a complex subject, and so is our connection to it.

 Treatment may vary depending on your particular condition, the severity of your symptoms, and your wellness goals.
 It might require a multidisciplinary approach, combining medical care, psychiatry, psychotherapy, medication, nutritional guidance, and education.
 This process may call for individual or group sessions, as well as self-help efforts.

 Psychotherapy, counseling, or talk therapy, can be beneficial to change unhealthy eating behaviors and address the emotional distress that comes with BED.
-Some of the therapeutic modalities that can help treat BED include:

 Behavioral weight loss programs may not be as effective right away as they may trigger binge eating episodes.
 However, they can be done in time under medical supervision and in conjunction with counseling.